 This information must be securely stored for 28 days, unless required for longer for contact tracing purposes.
 After that 28-day period, the records must be destroyed as soon as reasonably practicable.

 What happens if my business does not maintain a contact register?
 What are the penalties?

 Not having a contact register may put the Western Australian community at risk, as it will slow the process for contact tracing if a COVID-19 affected patron visits your premises.

 Businesses that put the community at risk in this way risk penalties under the Emergency Management Act 2005, including a fine of up to $50,000 for an individual and $250,000 for a body corporate, or 12 months’ imprisonment.
 Infringement notices can also be issued.

 Penalties also apply to businesses for:

-- not being able to provide a record of the contact information as soon as practicable, but no later than three hours, after the request is made by a responsible officer
+- not providing a record of the contact information within three hours of a request made by a responsible officer

 - not being able to produce a record of the contact information for inspection by an authorised officer on request for the purpose of checking compliance with the contact register requirements

 - using or disclosing contact information for purposes other than contact tracing, unless permitted by law or if a person expressly provided their contact details for other purposes.